Fujifilm’s 9th Annual

 Previously at Sun Microsystems and StorageTek, James held various management and engineering positions in the storage development organizations.
-James has a M.S. degree and Ph.D. in physics from the University of Alabama.
-He holds 23 patents relating to data storage technology.
+James has an M.S. and Ph.D. in physics from the University of Alabama.
+He holds 23 patents related to data storage technology.

-David Cerf is president and CEO at StrongBox® Data Solutions, Inc. With more than 25 years of corporate development experience in the IT industry and new product development, David is focused on innovations to storage and data management that combine AI (artificial intelligence) with rich metadata, advancing machine learning to overcome siloed, storage-centric solutions to these problems.
+David Cerf is president and CEO at StrongBox Data Solutions, Inc. With more than 25 years of corporate development experience in the IT industry and new product development, David is focused on innovations to storage and data management that combine artificial intelligence (AI) with rich metadata, advancing machine learning to overcome siloed, storage-centric solutions to these problems.

-This new and unique approach is called cognitive data management, and includes comprehensive solutions to automate data classification and data life cycle management, as well storage resource management.
+This unique approach is called “cognitive data management,” and includes comprehensive solutions to automate data classification and data life-cycle management, as well as storage resource management.
 David is an accomplished author and speaker on topics surrounding data growth, storage, and data protection.

 He is currently a senior manager responsible for tape drive and LTFS development in IBM’s Tucson Lab.
-Along the way, he’s accumulated numerous patents, published some papers but the highlight was recognition of his contributions to the Linear Tape File System in the form of an Emmy awarded to IBM in 2011.
-He has a BSME from the University of Texas Austin and a MSME from the University of Arizona.
+Along the way, he’s accumulated numerous patents and published papers but the highlight was being recognized for his contributions to the Linear Tape File System in the form of an Emmy awarded to IBM in 2011.
+Ed has a BSME from the University of Texas at Austin and an MSME from the University of

-Roark is responsible for SanDisk’s Emerging Storage Solution forays into new areas to enable flash adoption.
-He is a 20-year veteran in solid development and operations in companies ranging from Quest Software (Now Dell), Pillar Data (Now Oracle), Network Associates to Apple computer.
+Roark is responsible for SanDisk’s Emerging Storage Solution’s forays into new areas to enable flash adoption.
+He is a 20-year veteran in solid state development and operations in companies ranging from Quest Software (now Dell), Pillar Data (now Oracle) and Network Associates to Apple.

 Previously Roark was an eBay Storage Architect/Infrastructure Technologist.
 He enabled eBay’s Flash adoption strategy for DBs, NoSQL, Cloud and Big Data.
 While at eBay, Roark’s team received the Flash Memory Summit Flash Innovation award in 2014.

-Craig Lewis is the Founder and Executive Director of the Clean Coalition, a nonprofit organization whose mission is to accelerate the transition to renewable energy and a modern grid through technical, policy, and project development expertise.
-Mr. Lewis has over 20 years of experience in the renewables, wireless, semiconductor, and banking industries.
+Craig Lewis is the Founder and Executive Director of the Clean Coalition, a non-profit organization whose mission is to accelerate the transition to renewable energy and a modern grid through technical, policy, and project development expertise.
+Mr. Lewis has 20+ years of experience in the renewables, wireless, semiconductor, and banking industries.

 Marvin McNett is a software engineering manager in Microsoft’s Azure Storage group.
-He has worked on storage systems in Azure that have proven capability at exa-scale for the past 8 years.
-Marvin currently leads the team developing all archive and cold tiers for Azure Storage, driving costs for storing Zettabytes down by an order of magnitude compared to standard hot HDD based systems.
-A large part of his time is spent on moving and integrating archival systems, including tape storage systems, into modern adiabatically cooled, ethernet connected data centers.
+He has worked on storage systems in Azure that have proven capability at exa-scale for the past eight years.
+Marvin currently leads the team developing all archive and cold tiers for Azure Storage, driving costs for storing Zettabytes down by an order of magnitude compared to standard hot HDD-based systems.
+A large part of his time is spent in moving and integrating archival systems, including tape storage systems, into modern adiabatically cooled, ethernet-connected data centers.

 Quinn Mitchell has been a High Performance Computing UNIX/Storage Systems Administrator with the National Center for Computational Sciences at Oak Ridge National Laboratory in East Tennessee for nearly four years.
 He is a member of the Archive Storage Team serving ORNL’s leadership computing program.
 Titan and the other HPC resources at ORNL produce a growing 1 PB per month of data requiring archive.
-Quinn’s role has been an Archive Team member managing the ingest, housing and serving of the 63 PB and growing High Performance Storage System or HPSS.
-HPSS is the archive software solution at ORNL and has been collaboratively developed with several Department of Energy labs, to include ORNL, and IBM.
+Quinn’s role has been as an Archive Storage Team member managing the ingest, housing and serving of the 63 PB and growing highperformance storage system (HPSS).
+HPSS is the archive software solution at ORNL and has been collaboratively developed with several Department of Energy labs to include ORNL and IBM.

-Additionally, Quinn earned a Bachelor’s of Information Technology from Brigham Young University, is a veteran of the US Navy and has served as a Planning Commission Member and Chair for Copperton, UT.
-He currently serves as the Boy Scout Troop 301 Chairman, the Large Tape User Group Logistical Officer, and is heavily involved in his community and family.
+Additionally, Quinn earned a Bachelor’s degree in Information Technology from Brigham Young University, is a veteran of the U.S. Navy and has served as a Planning Commission Member and Chair for Copperton, UT.
+He currently serves as the Boy Scout Troop 301 Chairman and the Large Tape User Group Logistical Officer, and is heavily involved in his community and with his family.

-Fred Moore began a 21-year career with StorageTek as the company’s first systems engineer and concluded as Corporate Vice President of Strategic Planning and Marketing.
-In 1998, Fred founded Horison Information Strategies in Boulder, Colorado, a data storage industry analyst and consulting firm specializing in executive briefings, market success strategy development, and identifying key and emerging technology trends for end-users, storage industry suppliers, and startup ventures.
+Fred Moore began a 21-year career with StorageTek as the company’s first systems engineer, and concluded as Corporate Vice President of Strategic Planning and Marketing.
+In 1998, Fred founded Horison Information Strategies in Boulder, Colorado, a data storage industry analysis and consulting firm specializing in executive briefings, market success strategy development, and identifying key and emerging technology trends for end users, storage industry suppliers, and start-up ventures.

 A sought-after motivator and frequent keynote speaker at storage conferences and IT events worldwide, Fred completed the Berkeley Executive Program in 1997.
 He currently serves on a few select boards in the storage networking industry.

-He is a 1989 recipient of the Distinguished Alumnus Award and a 2004 recipient of the Arts and Science Scholar-In-Residence Award at the University of Missouri, Columbia where he received a bachelor’s degree in mathematics and a master’s degree in computer applications in physical geography.
+He is a 1989 recipient of the Distinguished Alumnus Award and a 2004 recipient of the Arts and Science Scholar-in-Residence Award at the University of Missouri, Columbia where he received a B.A. in mathematics and an M.S. in computer applications in physical geography.